IDEALLab/VQGAN-TO/README.md

 # VQGAN for Topology Optimization (TO) Problems
 In Topology Optimization (TO) and related engineering applications, physics-constrained simulations are often used to optimize candidate designs given some set of boundary conditions.
 Yet such models are computationally expensive and do not guarantee convergence to a desired result, given the frequent non-convexity of the performance objective.

 To address this, we propose an augmented **Vector-Quantized GAN (VQGAN)** that allows for effective compression of TO designs within a discrete latent space, known as a **codebook**, while preserving high reconstruction quality.
+Our code uses [dome272's implementation](https://github.com/dome272/VQGAN-pytorch) of VQGAN as a starting point and adds several expansions for working with TO data, running models on HPC, reproducible training and evaluation, latent space analysis, and more.

 Our experiments use a new dataset of two-dimensional heat sink designs optimized via Multi-physics Topology Optimization (MTO): [IDEALLab/MTO-2D dataset on Hugging Face](https://huggingface.co/datasets/IDEALLab/MTO-2D).
 We assume that VQGAN is always made conditional subject to a vector of scalar boundary conditions, material properties, etc. For example, the MTO problem specifies a condition vector of shape (3,) for each design, containing the fluid inlet velocity, maximum fluid power dissipation, and maximum fluid volume fraction, respectively.